hydro-informatics/hydro-informatics.github.io/_sources/documentation/glossary.md

   The American Standard Code for Information Interchange (ASCII) is an encoding standard for text on computers.
 The development of ASCII goes back to telegraphy and was first published in 1961 for the Latin alphabet.
 It was later extended by other alphabets and special characters {cite:p}`ascii1980`.
 ASCII code represents characters in the form of numbers.
 For instance, the ASCII code `77` represents uppercase `A`.
 In Python applications, ASCII code numbers can be useful to iterate through the alphabet (e.g., alphabetic column names), where `chr(ASCII)` returns a letter.
 For example, in Python `print(chr(78))` returns uppercase `B`.

 Bedload
   Bedload (also referred to as *bed load*) is a special type of {term}`Sediment transport` describing the displacement of coarse particles by rolling, sliding, and/or jumping on the riverbed.
 In river hydraulics, the so-called dimensionless bed shear stress or *Shields* stress {cite:p}`shields_anwendung_1936` is often used as the threshold value for the mobilization of sediment from the riverbed.
 Read more about bedload in this eBook in the {ref}`Python exercises <mpm>` or the {ref}`Telemac2d-Gaia tutorial <tm-gaia>`.
+In numerical models, bedload transport is often computed using the {term}`Exner equation`.

   ```{image} https://github.com/Ecohydraulics/media/raw/master/png/sediment-uptake.png
   ```